69 Love Songs

-69 Love Songs is the sixth studio album by American indie pop band the Magnetic Fields, released on September 7, 1999, by Merge Records.
+69 Love Songs is the sixth studio album by American indie pop band the Magnetic Fields, released on September 14, 1999, by Merge Records.
 As its title indicates, 69 Love Songs is a three-volume concept album composed of 69 love songs, all written by Magnetic Fields frontman Stephin Merritt.

 Conception and live performance

-The album was originally conceived as a music revue.
+69 Love Songs was originally conceived as a music revue.
 Stephin Merritt was sitting in a gay piano bar in Manhattan, listening to the pianist's interpretations of Stephen Sondheim songs, when he decided he ought to get into theatre music because he felt he had an aptitude for it.
 "I decided I'd write one hundred love songs as a way of introducing myself to the world.
 Then I realized how long that would be.
 So I settled on sixty-nine.
 I'd have a theatrical revue with four drag queens.
 And whoever the audience liked best at the end of the night would get paid."
 He also found inspiration in Charles Ives' 114 Songs, about which he had read earlier in the day: "songs of all kinds, and what a monument it was, and I thought, well, I could do something like that."

-Band member Claudia Gonson has claimed that Merritt wrote most of the songs hanging around in bars in New York City.
+Merritt wrote much of the album at Dick's Bar in New York, saying that he was "literally there eight hours a day, writing".

 On seven occasions (five in the United States and two in London over four consecutive nights) the Magnetic Fields performed all 69 love songs, in order, over two nights.
 Several of the lavish orchestrations are more simply arranged when performed live, due to limited performers and/or equipment.

 Genres and themes

 Merritt has said "69 Love Songs is not remotely an album about love.
 It's an album about love songs, which are very far away from anything to do with love."
-The album features songs in many different genres, including country, synth pop, free jazz, and mournful love ballads.
+The album features songs in many different genres, including country, synth-pop, free jazz, and mournful love ballads.
 All the songs deal with love in one form or another, but often in an ironic or off-beat fashion, such as the track "Yeah!
 Oh, Yeah!" which tells the story of a husband murdering his wife.
-The songs of 69 Love Songs features lyrics exploring heterosexual, homosexual, and bisexual relationships.
+The songs on 69 Love Songs feature lyrics exploring heterosexual, homosexual, and bisexual relationships.

 Release

-The album was initially released in the United States by Merge on September 7, 1999, as a box set with Merritt interview booklet with Daniel Handler, and as three separate individual volumes—catalogue numbers MRG166 (Vol. 1), MRG167 (Vol. 2), MRG168 (Vol. 3), and MRG169 (box set).
+The album was initially released in the United States by Merge on September 7, 1999, as a box set with a booklet containing a Merritt interview by Daniel Handler, and as three separate individual volumes—catalogue numbers MRG166 (Vol. 1), MRG167 (Vol. 2), MRG168 (Vol. 3), and MRG169 (box set).
 On May 29, 2000, the album was released by Circus (CIR CD003) in Europe and Australia without the booklet insert.
 It was reissued in the United Kingdom through Domino as REWIGCD18.

-On April 20, 2010, Merge released a limited edition 6×10″ vinyl version limited to 1000 copies.
+On April 20, 2010, Merge released a limited edition 6×10" vinyl version limited to 1,000 copies.